ibmresilient/resilient-community-apps/fn_jira/README.md

 Example app.config server label: [fn_jira:jira_label1]
   `jira_label1` will be set to `inputs.jira_label` in the above example.

-## Bidirectional sync with the poller
-If the poller is configured in the app.config, then SOAR cases that are linked to Jira issues will be updated when the linked Jira issue is changed.
-The Jira issues are found when running the Jira search using the filters given in the app.config.
-Only Jira issues that meet the search requirements and have been updated within the polling_lookback time frame will be recieved from the search.
-The poller will update the following fields on SOAR cases:
-- Name
-- Description
-- Severity Code
-- Jira Internal url
-- Jira Issue ID
-- Jira Server
-- Jira url
-- Jira Project Key
-- Jira Issue Status
-- Plan Status
-- Resolution Summary
-- Resolution ID
-- Comments
-- Attachments

-The poller will update the following fields on SOAR tasks:
-- Notes
-- Attachments
-- Instructions
-- instr_text
-- Status
-It will also update the datatable row that represents the task

 ## Configuring bidirectional sync
 In version 3.0.0 bidirectional sync between SOAR and Jira was introduced.
 When updating from a previous version to 3.0.0 the app.config must be manually edited to add the new settings that allow the poller to sync SOAR and Jira tickets.
 The following must be added to the app.config for the poller to run: